admiralrua/Algorithms-illustrated-by-Python/ds-algo/tech/dynamic-programming.md

 {% endtab %}

 {% tab title="Print out solution" %}
 To list all possible solutions of this problem, one may use the backtracking technique.
-Assume that you have to use the smallest coins to build up the total $$amount$$ (in fact, it may be possible that you can not build up $$total$$ by only using the smallest coin; but this does not matter at all).
+Assume that you have to use the smallest coins to build up the $$total$$ amount (in fact, it may be possible that you can not build up $$total$$ by only using the smallest coin; but this does not matter at all).
 Then gradually take out coin by coin and check if any coin of large values can be put in.

 ```python
 def solprint(result, total, n, coins, pos):